-A similar project was carried out by Ismanto and Mustofa (2015) for the Public Works interactive map tool that provided all the necessary capability to access, manage, and update the information for their system of irrigation canals.
+A similar project was carried out by Ismanto and Mustofa (2015) for the Public Works Department of Merauke Regency in Indonesia.
+The department was able to develop an interactive map tool that provided all the necessary capability to access, manage, and update the information for their system of irrigation canals.
 They concluded that using a map as an interface was an easier and more efficient solution for making decisions.
 For example, it was reported that the new GIS tools made it possible to plan for maintenance as well as monitor resource potential within the system.